stephensmitchell/alibre-script-adk/README.md

 To run Alibre Script code from an Alibre Design addon, only the ScriptRunner class is required.
 This repository (the alibre-script-adk) and its related content were created to provide community and public resources, but they are not required.

-Utilities for creating Alibre Script-based add-ons no coding required.

-ADK Overview [wip]:
+ADK Overview:

 1) ScriptRunner Class - Iron Python 3 script runner
-2) Integration Class [planned]
+2) Integration Class
-3) Add-on Helper Classs [planned]
+3) Add-on Helper Classs
-4) Tools - Helper scripts and executables addon generation, no code tools [planned]
+4) Tools - Helper scripts and executables addon generation, no code tools
-5) Example code [wip]
+5) Example code
-6) Demo addons [wip]
+6) Demo addons
-8) API Testing reports and addons [wip]
+8) API Testing report addon

-Issues/Notes:
-  - AlibreScript.API.Windows is not correctly receiving the hwd from the addon/Alibre.
-  - The Alibre Script library should function exactly the same.
-What may require fixes and rewriting are code that was written for the Alibre Script addon, workarounds, global or undocumented objects.
-  - You can ask AI to explain the ScriptRunner class but don't let it refactor it, what's there works for Alibre Script.
-Your decision.
-  - There are hardcoded values for development safe to change, I use tools to manage strings and paths.
-  - Don't use Part() if testing, TopmostSession loads faster and is more responsive.
-  - Some global and AlibreX techniques and workarounds break or get confusing.
-Scripts should use the simplest method unless necessary.
-  - What's not included are code templates, shared classes for Python.NET, Iron Python 3 and integration classes.
-  - ScriptRunner is setup to match the Alibre Script addon.
-  - Use scope.SetVariable and searchPaths to setup the environment how you want.
-  - Alibre Script is working in Iron Python 3 (updated the nuget package) and is what I'll use in the main project.
-Code that requires 2.7.10 won't be supported.
+9) Reports

 Tested/Confirmed APIs: